stax76/mpv-scripts/README.md

 Collection of mpv scripts for Windows and Linux, macOS support is limited.

-Search Menu is documented here, all other scripts are documented directly in the script via a code comment at the beginning of the script.
+search_menu is documented here, all other scripts are documented directly in the script via code comment at the beginning of the script.

 # search_menu

 ### About

-Search Menu is a searchable menu based on Rofi or terminal based on fzf.
+search_menu is a searchable menu (command palette) based on [Rofi](https://github.com/davatorium/rofi) (Linux) or terminal based on [fzf](https://github.com/junegunn/fzf) (cross-platform).

+It provides a searchable menu for bindings, commands, properties, playlist entries, audio and subtitle tracks.

 ![Terminal search menu](screenshots/search_menu-binding.png)